jetperch/jls/README.md

   * [Overview](https://mpeg.chiariglione.org/standards/mpeg-4/iso-base-media-file-format)

 However, the standard does not included the ability to store the signal summaries and our specific signal types.
+While we could add these features, these formats are already complicated, greatly reducing the advantage of repurposing them.

 ## Why JLS v2?